Vinitparmar03/employee-managment/readme.md

   - MongoDB (for database)
   - bcrypt (for password hashing)
 - Frontend:
-  - HTML/CSS/JavaScript (for basic user interface)
+  - Reactjs (for basic user interface and styling)
-  - Bootstrap (for styling)

 ## Features